jzmiller1/postnormalism/README.md

 ## Features

-- Define schemas, tables, views, triggers and functions using Python dataclasses
+- Manage the creation of schemas, tables, views, triggers and functions using Python dataclasses
 - Create database items with comments
 - Group related database items and create them within a single transaction
 - Create a Database object that allows loading database items in a specified load order and managing database extensions
+- Access database objects through the Database class using dot notation, with schema-based grouping (e.g., `db.schema_name.table_name`).
 - exists mode for loading database items with IF NOT EXISTS and OR REPLACE
 - SQL Migration Loader